Thursday, July 29, 2010

 How will this change the way we approach training ourselves and our students for greatness?

-2 Responses to “Influence in Little Prodigies”
+2 thoughts on “Influence in Little Prodigies”